-We were originally planning on switching to semi-annual letters but given recent events related to the COVID-19 pandemic, investors may welcome another quarter of the Saga philosophy and our thoughts surrounding the current situation.
+We were originally planning on switching to semi-annual letters to put less emphasis on shorter-term results.
+However, given recent events related to the COVID-19 pandemic and its significant impact to shorter-term results in the public markets, we think investors may welcome another quarter of the Saga philosophy and our thoughts surrounding the current situation.

 During the last quarter, the S&P 500 experienced the fastest decline of over 30% in the history of the stock market and the second largest single day loss ever.
-The sharp drop in the stock market was broad-based and affected most stocks.
-Shares of businesses related to hospitality, "non-essential" retail, and travel have been particularly hard hit as they have been directly impacted by the stay-at-home orders and government mandated shutdowns of the economy.
+A sharp drop in the stock market is typically broad-based and affects most stocks.
+Shares of businesses related to hospitality, "non-essential" retail, and travel have been particularly hard hit as they have been directly impacted by the stay at home orders and government mandated shutdowns of the economy.

 We have little to add to the evolving dialogue surrounding the virus' health implications.
-Even the certified epidemiologists seem to be struggling to wrap their heads around the virus which no one had heard of before last December.
+Even the certified epidemiologists seem to be struggling to wrap their heads around the virus, which no one had heard of before last December.
 Our basic understanding is the virus is very contagious and while not very harmful to the majority of people, can be very harmful to those with compromised immune systems and the elderly, potentially overwhelming hospital systems in badly affected areas.